ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ![general config roles jcs](../images/general_config_roles_jcs.png)

-{{ site.data.product.title }} provides a default group of roles, but you can also create your own, or copy and edit the default groups.
+{{ site.data.product.title_short }} provides a default group of roles, but you can also create your own, or copy and edit the default groups.

 **Note:**